Cough Medicine Abuse by Teens

 Feeling of floating

-Regular abuse of DXM at high doses can lead to a chemical psychosis, a mental condition in which the person loses contact with reality.
-The condition may require hospitalization and treatment with medications to keep the person and others around the person safe.
+Regular abuse of DXM at high doses can lead to a chemical psychosis.
+That’s when a person loses contact with reality.
+He or she may need to be hospitalized.
+The person may also need to take medicine.

 What you can do